 Google Search Console offers some other vital tools and reports that should be taken into account but are not displayed on the Overview page, such as Removals, Ad Experience, Security Issues, Manual Actions, and more.

-If you want to quickly clean up unnecessary content, this tool will be a big help.
-Remember that it temporarily blocks the needed pages from appearing in Google Search results, not from the Internet.
+If you want to quickly clean up unnecessary content, this Search Console tool will be a big help.
+Remember that it temporarily blocks the indicated pages from appearing in Google Search results, not from the Internet.

 With the Removals tool, you can also check the history of removal requests and see any URLs that were reported as containing adult content.
 However, note that you can’t block a page on a website that you don’t own.
-This tool cannot remove a URL from Search permanently, but you can use it as a first step.
+This tool cannot remove a URL from Search permanently (only for six months), but you can use it as a first step.
 You can also stop a specific URL from being indexed with the help of the noindex directive and robots.txt file.